 The key ingredient, "blackened seasoning," was not something I could readily find on the store shelves (that or I was looking on the wrong shelves), so my first big quest was finding a good recipe for this southern spice mix.
 Thank the cooking gods for the Internet!

 Sure enough, I found one that is versatile enough for chicken and fish and easy to put together.
 I doubled the recipe to plan ahead and nearly fill a standard spice jar, so you can do that well in advance and keep it on hand.
 Trust me, you'll go through it faster than you expect!

 The chicken ends up incredibly moist and tender thanks to the searing, and the bold seasoning is tempered nicely by the creamy avocado, with that nice sharp heat of serrano pepper and mellow lime citrus.
 You can substitute jalapeños if you prefer, but I'm a big fan of serranos.
 All told I think I've made this meal at least 20 times since I first discovered it, and there was a solid month or two where we ate it every single week.

 I love using my cast-iron skillet for this because it truly blackens the chicken and does miracles for the continued seasoning of the cookware.
 If you haven't invested $30 in a cast-iron skillet, I highly recommend it.
 If you're not convinced, you can use a thick-bottomed non-stick skillet, but you may want to keep the heat on medium to protect the coated surface.
 In this case, the chicken won't sear nearly as darkly, but the result should still be tender and delicious.

 Adapted from About.com

 Combine all ingredients into a small bowl, mix together, then use a funnel to transfer to a spice jar.
-I’ve found that grinding up the thyme a little in my mortar allows it to flow out the shaker holes in the top of the spice jar a little easier.
+I've found that grinding up the thyme a little with a mortar and pestle allows it to flow out the shaker holes in the top of the spice jar a little easier.